 Like the CSO coding, some projects are assigned more than one cancer site.
 In these cases, the project budget is allocated accordingly to each code so that it sums to 100% of the total.
-ICD codes are rolled up to 24 cancer sites:
+ICD codes are rolled up to 23 cancer sites:

 - Bladder

 - Bone and connective tissue

 - Brain

 - Breast

 - Cervix

 - Colorectal

 - Esophagus

 - Gallbladder

+- Head and neck

 - Hodgkin lymphoma

+&lt;sup>1Of note, on May 25, 2019, member states of the World Health Assembly agreed to adopt ICD-11 (International Classification of Diseases 11th Revision), to come into effect on January 1, 2022.
+Our coding conventions may thus evolve in the future.

 - Kidney

-- Larynx

 - Leukemia

 - Liver

 - Lung

-1Of note, on May 25, 2019, member states of the World Health Assembly agreed to adopt ICD-11 (International Classification of Diseases 11th Revision), to come into effect on January 1, 2022.
-Our coding conventions may thus evolve in the future.

 - Multiple myeloma

 - Non-Hodgkin lymphoma

-- Oral

 - Ovary

 - Pancreas

 - Prostate

 - Skin (Melanoma)

 - Stomach

 - Thyroid

 - Uterus

 Collectively, these cancer sites represent ~90% of all new cancer cases and deaths per year.
 And represent most of the cancer sites typically reported in statistics generated annually on incidence and mortality in the Canadian Cancer Statistics.
-When a project does not focus on one or more specific cancer sites, such as research on the basic mechanisms of cell biology or, alternatively, a study of an intervention to improve end-of-life care which applies broadly to cancer patients, the project will be coded "not site specific/applicable to all cancers".
+When a project does not focus on one or more specific cancer sites, such as research on the basic mechanisms of cell biology or, alternatively, a study of an intervention to improve end-of-life care which applies broadly to cancer patients, the project will be coded "not site specific/applicable to all cancers."